Improve Suno Audio Quality

 Fix the Source Before You Master It

 If the track already has hiss, metallic tone, or smeared highs, normal mastering usually makes it worse.
-Regenerate high frequencies with restoration first so you are working with a cleaner source.
+This example uses AudioSR with a 4kHz cutoff in mono to regenerate high frequencies before mastering.

 Example: Remove clipping texture and recover punch